 Our employees are classified as either production workers or administrative workers.
-As of December 31, 2020 we employ 21 production workers and 19 administrative employees.
-During the 2019 peak months of harvesting, we employed a total of 53 production workers.
-During 2018, we employed an average of 18 production workers in any given month.
+As of December 31, 2021 we employed approximately 150 production workers and 70 administrative employees, and approximately 130 retail and distribution employees.
+During the 2021 peak month of harvest, we employed a total of approximately 350 production workers.